 Click here to view photos of UCDVO's projects

 Check out UCDVO's 2014 Autumn Newsletter.
-It includes project updates from volunteers, news on upcoming courses, events and our not to be missed November conference.
+It includes project updates from volunteers, news on upcoming courses, events and how you can get involved.

 UCDVO claimed the top prize in its category at the Better Together Awards held in Dublin Castle on the 12th December 2013.
 UCDVO’s video Developing Communities, Developing Students received 3,524 online votes and was awarded a prize of €1,000 by RTE’s Mary Kennedy and The Wheel's CEO Deirdre Garvey.